mateuscardosodeveloper/proshop-44/README.md

-# ecommerce
-Course from udemy - build one ecommerce Web site with Django and React
+# Course from udemy - build one ecommerce Web site with Django and React